iotaledger/wasp/contracts/rust/wasmlib/docs/Context.md

 ```

 As you can see the functions are each provided with a context parameter, which
 is conventionally named _ctx_.
-Notice that the two Funcs are passed an
+Notice that the three Funcs are passed an
 ScFuncContext, whereas the View is passed an ScViewContext.
 We're also already
 showcasing an important feature of the contexts: the log() method.
 This can be
 used to log human-readable text to the host's log output.
 Logging text is the